 - 1. At the hearing the parties will present evidence and testimony and the panel will determine whether there is sufficient credible evidence to sustain a determination that there has been a violation and the appropriate sanction, if any. - 2.
 The Chairman will preside, will determine the order of presentation of the parties and the witnesses, will rule on the admissibility of evidence and witnesses, will rule on relevancy and will resolve any issues that arise during the proceeding.
 The Chairman will determine whether the proceeding will be recorded or whether minutes will be taken, who may be present in the hearing room and whether there will be cross examination by the parties or whether cross examination questions will be supplied to the Chairman and the Chairman or a member of the panel will ask the cross examination questions.
 The student who is charged with the violation will be permitted to be present throughout the proceeding or participate by an electronic connection from an adjoining location.
 Questions may be asked by Honor Council members.
-Formal rules of evidence will not apply. - A representative of the College will present the information and material supporting the allegation of a violation and will propose witnesses to be called to testify.
-The student alleged to have violated the Honor Code will have an opportunity to present his or her position, to submit relevant information and to call relevant witnesses.
-No witnesses or potential witnesses shall be present in the hearing room except when the individual is testifying.
+Formal rules of evidence will not apply. - 1.
+A representative of the College will present the information and material supporting the allegation of a violation and will propose witnesses to be called to testify.
+The student

-1 If essential testimony is not readily available, the Chair may permit participation by a witness from a remote location
+&lt;sup>1 If essential testimony is not readily available, the Chair may permit participation by a witness from a remote location